 The Nordson Pro-Flo II Configuration Utility program (or Configurator) is used to create, read, and save configuration parameters of the Nordson Pro-Flo II Digital Controller.
-The program runs on IBM compatible personal computers.
+The program runs on IBM-compatible PCs.

 Configurator is distributed with two batch files called SAVE and LOAD.
 These batch files are used to transfer files between the PC and controller.
 LOAD transfers files from the PC to the controller, and SAVE transfers files from the controller to the PC.

-Follow the operating procedure in this manual to set the desired configuration.
+Refer to Operation in this section to set the desired configuration.